-3.6.2 Solid waste disposal
+3.6.3 Solid waste disposal

-Describe the quantity and quality of solid wastes (other than waste rock, subsoil and tailings addressed in other sections) and the proposed methods of their disposal.
+Describe the quantity and quality of solid wastes (other than waste rock and subsoil addressed in other sections) and the proposed methods of their disposal.
 The proposed location, site suitability, dimensions and volume of any landfill, including its method of construction, should be shown.

-3.6.3 Liquid waste
+3.6.4 Liquid waste